-On subsequent pages, we’ve outlined the basic rules, requirements, and captioning regulations.
+In this section, we outline the basic rules, requirements, and captioning regulations.
 We aren’t lawyers and advise video creators to check with their legal adviser on all issues.

 VITAC has worked with caption viewers and advocates for more than 30 years.
 Though not all video must be captioned by law, we do think everything should be captioned.

 Millions of people benefit from closed captioning:

 - Over 50 million Americans are deaf or hard-of-hearing.
 Captioning gives these viewers equal access to the audio portion of video programming.